 Rental car: A Fiat; what else?
 It was a stick-shift, but if you’ve read my other blogs, you know that my mom is a pro at that by now.

 Hotel: Castello di Montegufoni

 Castello di Montegufoni is a 12th-century castle that has been converted into an “agriturismo.”
 That’s the Tuscan name for an estate that operates as a hotel and restaurant, sort of like a bed and breakfast.
 The castle itself is made up of the main building, which houses several rooms, a restaurant, and the reception area, along with several separate villas that serve as apartments.
 The manicured grounds also have a pool and plenty of views of the surrounding Tuscan countryside.
 We loved our stay here in our private apartment, which included 2 bedrooms, 2 bathrooms, a full kitchen, and a sitting area – just for the two of us!

-For the price, which was about 500 euros for an entire WEEK according to the website, it was perfect.
+For the price, which was about 500 euros for an entire WEEK according to the website, it was perfect (for similar deals, cheap at Weekly Rate Hotels).
 But because of the price, it’s not a luxury castle.
 It’s been around since the 12th century, so not everything has been updated for the modern-day spoiled tourist.
 There is no daily maid service.
 They provide one roll of toilet paper, so if you run out you need to buy more.
 The heat takes a while to warm up (as in, a couple of days).

 I’m sure these things would bother some people, which is why I think it’s important that I tell you about them.
 Fortunately, they weren’t an issue for us.
 My mom and I are two people who are very self-sufficient and independent, so we actually liked the fact that we were left to our own devices.